-- A WVR-structured issuer must have a stock marker "W" at the end of its stock name. - An issuer must also: - prominently disclose a warning ("A company controlled through weighted voting rights") on the front page of its corporate documents (its listing document, periodic financial reports, circulars, notifications and announcements); and - describe prominently in its listing document and periodic financial reports the WVR structure, its rationale and risks for shareholders. - An issuer must disclose in its listing documents and interim and annual reports: - the WVR beneficiaries; - the impact of a potential conversion of WVR shares into ordinary shares on its share capital; and - all circumstances in which the WVRs will cease.
+A WVR-structured issuer must have a stock marker "W" at the end of its stock name.

+An issuer is required to prominently disclose on the front page of its corporate documents (its listing document, periodic financial reports, circulars, notifications and announcements), a warning ("A company controlled through weighted voting rights") and to describe prominently in its listing document and periodic financial reports the WVR structure, its rationale and risks for shareholders.
+WVR beneficiaries must also be identified in listing documents and interim and annual reports.
+WVR-structured issuers must also disclose in their listing documents and interim and annual reports the impact of a potential conversion of WVR shares into ordinary shares on its share capital, as well as all circumstances in which the WVRs will cease.